GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: Updated PHPSpreadsheet to 1.12 (last to support PHP 7.1).
 * Enhancement: Added quick-link to documentation on the plugins page.
 * Enhancement: Added quick-link to settings on the plugins page.
-* Enhancement: Replaced all translation calls with wordpress native calls to be polite to Poedit.
+* Enhancement: Replaced all translation calls with WordPress native calls to be polite to Poedit.
 * Enhancement: Added some unit tests.

 = 1.7.5 =